 You can define a specific action for terminating a VM.
 In contrast to the setting decribed in the previous section, this setting allows only one action when the user terminates the VM.
 No exit menu is shown.
 Use the following command:

-VBoxManage setextradata "VM name" GUI/DefaultCloseAction ACTION where ACTION is one of the following keywords:
+\$ VBoxManage setextradata <VM-name> GUI/DefaultCloseAction <action> action is one of the following:

 SaveState

 Save the VM state before terminating the VM process.

 Shutdown

 The VM is shut down by sending the ACPI power-off event to the guest.